linjing-lab/QCQC-python/README.md

 **Content of the source code documentation**

 1. QCQC-python is a open source quantum chemistry package for education
-1. It generate basic integrals for HF, CIS or MP2.
+1. It generates basic integrals for HF, CIS or MP2.
 1. Main requirements
     1. basis-set-exchange
 1. Further information:

 # QCQC-python

-This is a template for your quantum chemistry projects in <quantum chemistry> course at Shandong University by Yang Guo.
+This is a template for quantum chemistry projects in <quantum chemistry> course at Shandong University by Yang Guo.

 For installation, run
 `source setup.sh`